 Various events trigger an email to your users such as their account being created, or nearing its expiry date.
 These emails use templates which you can customise, and if you have sub-organisations you have the option to set different messages for those sub-organisations.

 The following uses the account created (activation) template as reference, but all templates work in the same way.

 Editing the text

 Default text is provided and this is often a good starting point as it will have all the key fields for things like username and activation link already inserted.

 Modify the text as you see fit and click the Save changes button.
 It uses a rich text editor, so you have options for style and layout as well as wording.
-There are no options for fonts other than size as the choice of font should be left up to the preferences of the person reading the email.
+There are no options for fonts other than size as the choice of font should be left up to the person reading the email.

 A revert button becomes available next to save when making changes that will take you back to the default message if you need a fresh start.
 If you are a sub-administrator, this default may be one set by a higher level administrator.